-- 3. Click on the Browse button. - 4.
-In the Save dialog that appears, browse to the location where you want to export the movie file. - 5.
-In the File name field, type in the file name you want the movie file to have. - 6.
+- 5. In the File name field, type in the file name you want the movie file to have. - 6.
 Click on Save. - 7.
 From the Export Range section, do one of the following: - Select All if you want to render the entire scene. - Select Frames if you want to render a part of your scene.
 Then, in the field to the right, type in the first frame of the sequence you want to export, and in the other field, the last frame of the sequence you want to render.

-- All O Frames 1 to 60
+Export Range - O Frames 1 to 60 to